PeizhiShi/MsvNet/README.md

 ### Single feature recognition

-1. Prerequisites: python 3.+, pytorch, torchvision, numpy, cupy,
+1. Prerequisites: python 3.+, pytorch, torchvision, numpy, cupy, scipy, PIL
 2. Get the MsvNet source code by cloning the repository: `git clone https://github.com/PeizhiShi/MsvNet.git`.
 3. Download the FeatureNet [dataset](https://github.com/madlabub/Machining-feature-dataset), convert them into voxel models via [binvox](https://www.patrickmin.com/binvox/), and put them in the folder `data\64\`.
 4. Run `python single_train.py` to train the neural network.
 Please note that data augmentation is employed in this experiment.
 Thus, the training accuracy is lower than the val/test accuracy.